 Given one row of the treebank, the 0% file and the n% file, we analyze the different cases that may occur.
 Say that the treebank parse (i.e. the correct answer) is a.
-The 0% file either contains the correct answer a, or an incorrect answer b.
+Either the 0% file contains the correct answer a, or an incorrect answer b.
 Furthermore, the n% file may contain the correct answer a, the same incorrect answer as the 0% file b or even another incorrect answer c.
 From this, we obtain several different combinations.